Chart Color Schemes

 Albury - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Albury - East's population is approximately 20,688 as of August 2025.
-This reflects an increase of 2,857 people since the 2021 Census, which reported a population of 17,831.
-The change was inferred from the estimated resident population of 20,101 in June 2024 and an additional 888 validated new addresses since the Census date.
-This results in a density ratio of 203 persons per square kilometer.
-Albury - East's growth of 16.0% since the 2021 census exceeded the non-metro area's 4.8%.
-Population growth was primarily driven by interstate migration, contributing approximately 68.5% of overall population gains.
+Albury - East's population is around 20,688 as of Aug 2025.
+This reflects an increase of 2,857 people since the 2021 Census which reported a population of 17,831.
+The change is inferred from ABS estimated resident population of 20,101 in June 2024 and an additional 888 validated new addresses since the Census date.
+This level of population equates to a density ratio of 203 persons per square kilometer.
+Albury - East's growth of 16.0% since the 2021 census exceeded non-metro area (4.8%) and SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 68.5% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, exceptional growth is predicted over the period, with the area expected to expand by 11,935 persons to 2041, reflecting an increase of 54.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on latest population numbers, exceptional growth is predicted over the period with the area expected to expand by 11,935 persons to 2041, reflecting an increase of 54.9% in total over the 17 years.

 Frequently Asked Questions - Population